magneticio/vamp/docs/content/guides/canary-release.md

 ---
 title: 2.
 Doing a canary release
 type: documentation
-weight: 30
-menu:
-    main:
-      parent: getting-started
+slug: /getting-started-tutorial/2-canary-release/
 ---

 # 2. Doing a canary release

-In the [previous part](/documentation/getting-started/deploying/) of our tutorial we deployed our app sava 1.0.
+In the [previous part](/documentation/guides/getting-started-tutorial/1-deploying/) of our tutorial we deployed our app sava 1.0.
 If you haven't walked through that part, please do so first.
 Now let's say we have a new version of this great application that we want to canary release into production.
 We have it containerised as `magneticio/sava:1.1.0` and ready to go.

 ## Step 1: Prepping our blueprint